Visit go.depaul.edu/covid for COVID-19 updates and guidance.

 Week 5: Data governance, privacy, and ethics in AI marketing

-• Overview of implementing AI in marketing strategy and operations
+• Importance of ethical AI in marketing

-Week 6: Final Presentations
+Week 6: Final Presentations and Wrap-up

 FAQ